For daily wit & wisdom, sign up for the Almanac newsletter.

-Being a legume, the clover plant has the ability to convert nitrogen into fertilizer using bacteria in its root system, practically eliminating the need for additional fertilization.
+As a legume, clovers have the ability to convert nitrogen into fertilizer using bacteria in its root system (a process called “nitrogen fixation”), practically eliminating the need for additional fertilization.

-Despite today’s push for perfectly green lawns (which involve a lot of chemicals), clover was not always viewed as a “weed.”
+Despite today’s push for perfectly green lawns (which often involves a lot of chemicals), clover was not always viewed as a “weed.”
 The University of Minnesota Extension Service points out that, until relatively recently, it was standard practice to include clover seed in lawn seed mixes:

 “Until the 1950s, clover was included in lawn seed mixes, as it was regarded as a prestigious lawn plant.
 It may be considered an attractive, low-maintenance ground cover that is soft to walk on, mows well and will fill in thin spots in a yard.”

-Oxalis, which are often sold as “shamrocks,” is a genus of plants that are native to most regions of the world, though they’re most numerous in the tropics.
-They may have green or purple leaves and white or pink flowers, and some cultivars, such as ‘Irish Mist’, have green leaves flecked with white.
+Oxalis are native to many regions of the world, but they’re most numerous in the tropics, which is where the houseplant species come from.
+Depending on the species, they can have green or purple leaves and white or pink flowers, and some cultivars, such as ‘Irish Mist’, have green leaves flecked with white.
 The whole plant is photophilic, meaning the leaves and flowers close up at night and open wide again in the morning.

 Since they are grown from bulbs, let them dry out a bit between waterings to prevent rot.
 Don’t fret if your indoor Oxalis loses all its leaves in summer.
 It isn’t dead.
 It just needs a dormant period, so let it dry out and put the pot in a dark place until it decides to resume growth in a few weeks.
 As soon as new leaves appear, bring it into the light and resume watering.
 These plants are low maintenance and long lived.

-Here are a few of the more popular Oxalis species:
+Here are a few of the more popular Oxalis houseplant species:

-- Sometimes called False Shamrock, Oxalis regnellii are native to South America.
-They have heart-shaped leaves instead of the clover’s oval-shaped leaves.
-(See photo, above.)
+Sometimes called False Shamrock, Oxalis regnellii are native to South America.
+Pictured above, they have heart-shaped leaves instead of the clover’s oval-shaped leaves.

-These plants all contain oxalic acid, the same chemical that makes rhubarb leaves toxic.
-If eaten in large quantities they can be poisonous to pets and small children.
-Don’t feed the leaves to your pet rabbit!
+Oxalis houseplants all contain oxalic acid, the same chemical that makes rhubarb leaves and daffodils toxic.
+If eaten in large quantities, they can be poisonous to pets and small children, so don’t go feeding the leaves to your pet rabbit!